ha7ilm/qtcsdr/README.md

 As already mentioned, you will need at least Raspbian Jessie (09/2015) if you want to install *qtcsdr* with *rpi-install.sh*.

+**Notes:**

+* If the RTL-SDR dongle started quite off frequency from the transmission, or the transmission was choppy, switching off both the transmitter and the receiver, changing the center frequency a bit and starting the receiver again used to help me.
+* You will definitely need a Raspberry Pi version 2 (Model B) to run *qtcsdr*.<br />I didn't test it on Raspberry Pi version 1, but I'm quite sure that it won't work, as the CPU is not capable of doing this (it has a single-core CPU compared to the quad-core one in the RPi 2).

 ---

-**Anyway, if something failed with the scripts, the setup procedure is detailed below.**
+**If something failed with the setup scripts, the setup procedure is detailed below.**

 A short list of requirements: